Vaginoplasty: Risks and complications

-Reconstructive vaginoplasty in children and adolescents carries the risk of "superinfection".
+Reconstructive vaginoplasty in children and adolescents carries the risk of superinfection.

-In adults, rates and types of complications varied with sex reassignment vaginoplasty.
+In adults, rates and types of complications varied with gender-affirming surgery.
 Necrosis of the clitoral region was 1–3%.
 Necrosis of the surgically created vagina was 3.7–4.2%.
 Vaginal shrinkage occurred was documented in 2–10% of those treated.
 Stricture, or narrowing of the vaginal orifice was reported in 12–15% of the cases.
 Of those reporting stricture, 41% underwent a second operation to correct the condition.
 Necrosis of two scrotal flaps has been described.
 Posterior vaginal wall is a rare complication.
 Genital pain was reported in 4–9%.
-Rectovaginal fistula is also rare with only 1% documented.
+Rectovaginal fistula is also rare with 1% documented.
 Vaginal prolapse was seen in 1–2% of people assigned male at birth undergoing this procedure.

 The ability of emptying the bladder was affected for some patients after this procedure: 13% reported improvement, 68% said that there was no change and 19% reported that voiding got worse.
 Those reporting a negative outcome who experienced loss of bladder control and urinary incontinence were 19%.
 Urinary tract infections occurred in 32% of those treated.

 History

 Reports of people seeking vaginoplasty go back to the 2nd century.
-The first modern gender-confirming surgery was performed in the 20th century, and in 1931 Dora Richter became the first known trans woman to successfully undergo vaginoplasty.
+The first modern vaginoplasty was performed in 1931 on Dora Richter.
+Lili Elbe also underwent a vaginoplasty the same year.